uwandroid/classchat/README.md

 * __Message.java__ - The message model, a plain Java object.
 Your Firebase JSON objects will be mapped to this class.
 * __message.xml__ - The layout of a single chat message
 * __MessageListAdapter.java__ - Binds Firebase data to the Message model and displays each message row in the ListView
-* __MainActivity.java__ - Initializes Firebase, connects to the database, instantiates the ListAdapter, contains the logic for our Floating Action Button.
-This logic pushes a new message to the database.
+* __MainActivity.java__ - Initializes Firebase, connects to the database, instantiates the ListAdapter, and contains the logic for our Floating Action Button.
+When the Floating Action Button is clicked, we will display an AlertDialog that allows the user to type in a message.
+When the user clicks OK, we will push the new message to the database.
 * __activity_main.xml__ - The overall layout of our app's screen
 * __content_main.xml__ - Included by activity_main.xml, contains the ListView xml